adamyaxley/Pineapple/README.md

 cd builddir
 cmake ..
 ```
+You can give a specific generator to cmake using the -G flag.
+The following generators are supported:
+* Win32 - "Visual Studio 15 2017"
+* Win64 - "Visual Studio 15 2017 Win64"
+* Unix - Use the default (not actively tested)

 Then open the generated Pineapple.sln file and hit build.

 Note: To run the tests within Visual Studio you will need to install the [Google Test Adapter](https://github.com/csoltenborn/GoogleTestAdapter), which can be installed via Tools -> Extensions and Updates.
 For Visual Studio 2017 there is an official [Test Adapter for Google Test](https://marketplace.visualstudio.com/items?itemName=VisualCPPTeam.TestAdapterforGoogleTest) that is maintained by the Visual C++ Team.